Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 > Prompting + Suggestion Time + Vetting Time <u><</u> Time to do it myself

-If the sum of them time it takes for me to explain to the AI what I want it to do, the time it takes to process and respond, and the time it takes for me to vet the first draft is less than the time it takes me to do it myself - there is value.
+If the sum of the time it takes for me to explain to the AI what I want it to do, the time it takes to process and respond, and the time it takes for me to vet the first draft is less than the time it takes me to do it myself - there is value.
 This is why I say GenAI tools are productivity tools first and foremost, the goal is to make you accomplish your goals faster.

 ![Equation]({{ site.baseurl }}/assets/blog/2023-10-26-generative-ai-expectations/equation.png)